apiqcms/kms/README.md

 [![Getting started in KMS - Ruby on Rails CMS](http://img.youtube.com/vi/WPZoWyd-thE/0.jpg)](https://youtu.be/WPZoWyd-thE "Getting started in KMS - Ruby on Rails CMS")

+## Amazon S3 for assets storage

+By default, KMS offers local file system as storage for your assets.
+But you could use Amazon S3 as well.
+Just follow these simple steps:

+1. Add to Gemfile special gem for storing secrets.
+For example, this could be `dotenv-rails` or `figaro`.
+Don't forget to `bundle install`

+    gem 'dotenv-rails'

+2. Setup your `.env` file with these variables:

+    KMS_ASSETS_STORAGE=fog
+    AWS_ACCESS_KEY_ID=your_access_key
+    AWS_SECRET_ACCESS_KEY=your_secret_key
+    AWS_BUCKET=bucket_name
+    AWS_REGION=eu-central-1 # or region you want

+3. If you ran `rails g kms:install`, then you should have config/initializers/carrierwave.rb.
+Feel free to customize it.

+    CarrierWave.configure do |config|
+      if ENV['KMS_ASSETS_STORAGE'] == 'fog'
+        config.fog_provider = 'fog/aws'
+        ...

 ## Extensions
 * [kms_models](https://github.com/webgradus/kms_models)
 * [kms_feedback](https://github.com/webgradus/kms_feedback)